loading_gif

 • Having plans to permanently stay back in the UK after graduating.

-• Missing or incorrect documents.
+• Missing important documents or has submitted incorrect documents.

 Why do you want to study in the UK?